-These resources are free and available to the general public using the links found in the resource table.
-The focus of many of these resources is children and youth, as they both tend to be among the most vulnerable in a disaster and are also drivers of community well-being and recovery.
+The following resources are free and available to the general public using the links found in the tables.
+Many of these resources are focused on children and youth, as they both tend to be among the most vulnerable in a disaster and are also drivers of community well-being and recovery.
 As David Abramson, Yoon Soo Park, Tasha Stahling-Ariza and Irwin Redlener expressed in their study following Hurricane Katrina, "Children's mental health recovery in a postdisaster setting can serve as a bellwether indicator of successful recovery or as a lagging indicator of system dysfunction and failed recovery."

-When the resource is targeted to a general audience or to other specific populations, this is reflected in the heading and in the title.
-There are many populations who are deserving of mental health funding that do not appear in this collection.
-For example, there are multiple scientific studies about the impacts of disaster exposure on first responders, but not much on the topic is published that can be easily accessed by a general audience.
-We will update the listing as we discover new resources, or they are brought to our attention.
+When the resources are targeted to a general audience or to other specific populations, this is reflected in the heading and in the title of the resource.
+There are many populations who are deserving of mental health funding support that do not appear in this collection.
+As an example, there are multiple scientific studies about the impacts of disaster exposure on first responders, but not much on the topic is published that can be easily accessed by a general audience.
+We will update these listings as we discover new resources.

-We encourage funders to examine available resources prior to investing in development of new resources to support mental health responses to avoid duplication and identify gaps in the literature that might contribute to a sensitive approach to preparedness and recovery for all affected by disasters.
+We encourage funders to examine the available research, tip sheets, guides and other tools prior to investing in the development of additional resources to support mental health responses, and to note the gaps in the literature that might contribute to a sensitive approach to preparedness and recovery for all affected by disasters.